Boston pension votes to fire money manager Fisher, withdrawals surge toward $1 billion

 Fisher controls an investment company that manages about $112 billion for individuals, mutual funds, trusts and pensions.
 In recent years, the company has landed several dozen companies, many of them small businesses, to manage their employees’ 401(k) investments, U.S. regulatory filings show.

-Reporting by Tim McLaughlin; Editing by Sandra Maler and David Gregorio
+Reporting by Tim McLaughlin and Ross Kerber; Editing by Sandra Maler and David Gregorio